It is no laughing matter when a Maine Coon starts biting you!

-- Someone accidently stood on the Maine Coons huge tail
+- Someone accidentally stood on the Maine Coons huge tail

 - Cat is being unkindly poked, or their tail pulled

-- Cat is in physical pain.
-Owner may have accidentally touched area on cats body, where cat feels a level of discomfort.
+- The cat is in physical pain.
+The owner may have accidentally touched an area on the cat’s body, where the cat feels a level of discomfort.

 4. In Pain

-Whilst the Maine Coon cat is known for being extremely sociable, often following their owners all around the home (for more on this subject click here), this cat breed are still extremely independent.
-They are also very curious, and intelligent, so will happily play with their cat toys on their own, or chase a random flying leaf around the garden or yard.
-Accidents happen though, and it is possible that your Maine Coon hurts themselves whilst playing etc.
+Whilst the Maine Coon cat is known for being extremely sociable, often following its owners all around the home (for more on this subject click here), this cat breed is still extremely independent.

-A Maine Coon that is in pain will likely to lash out, or bite their owner if they try to stroke them, or if an owner accidently touches the part of the cats body that hurts.
+A Maine Coon that is in pain will likely lash out, or bite its owner if they try to stroke them, or if an owner accidentally touches the part of the cat’s body that hurts.